Handling sign language transcription system with the computer-friendly numerical multilabels: Decision Tree-based HamNoSys parser

 \subsection{Methodology}

 As described in Section~\ref{sec:hamnosys}, HamNoSys labels can be represented by blocks.
-In our implementation, four blocks (symmetry operator, location left/right, location top/bottom, distance from the body) refer to the overall human posture, while five blocks (handshape base form, handshape thumb position, handshape bending, hand position extended finger direction, and hand position palm orientation) relate to a single hand.
+In our implementation, four blocks (symmetry operator, location left/right, location top/bottom, distance from the body) refer to the overall human posture In comparison, five blocks (handshape base form, handshape thumb position, handshape bending, hand position extended finger direction, and hand position palm orientation) relate to a single hand.

-Furthermore, two hands (dominant and non-dominant) can be involved in each sign.
+Furthermore, both hands (dominant and non--dominant) can be involved in each sign.
 Up to two HamNoSys symbols describing a single class can be assigned for each hand.
-To properly store all symbols, the classes related to a single hand are repeated 4 times as the primary and secondary description for the dominant hand and the primary and secondary description non dominant hand.
+To properly store all symbols, the classes related to a single hand are repeated four times as the primary and secondary descriptions for the dominant hand and the primary and secondary descriptions for the non--dominant hand.
 Moreover, we added one extra class that indicates if the sign description starts from a relaxed hand sign.
 As a result, together with classes describing overall human posture, the parser considers 25 classes when analyzing HamNoSys labels.
-The fig.~\ref{fig.ClassesAll} presents the numerical values and assigned to them HamNoSys symbols.
+The fig.~\ref{fig.ClassesAll} presents the numerical values and assigns HamNoSys symbols to them.

-Class \textbf{Symmetry operator}, describes how the description of the dominant hands maps to the non-dominant hand using nine numbers.
-A value of class \textbf{NonDom first} equal 1 if the sign description starts from a relaxed hand sign, otherwise is set to 0.
+Class \textbf{Symmetry operator}, describes how the description of the dominant hands maps to the non--dominant hand using nine numbers.
+A value of class \textbf{NonDom first} equals 1 if the sign description starts from a relaxed hand sign, otherwise is set to 0.

-The following 20 classes contain primary and secondary descriptions of five features assigned separately for dominant and non-dominant hands.
+The following 20 classes contain primary and secondary descriptions of five features assigned separately for dominant and non--dominant hands.
 Secondary classes will be assigned if the $\backslash$ operator is used.
 For example, if A$\backslash$B construct is used, symbol A will be assigned to the primary class, and symbol B will be assigned to the secondary class.

 The \textbf{Handshape base form} class describes the base form of a handshape in the initial posture.
-This class value can be in the range from 0 to 11.
+This class value can be in the range of 0 to 11.
 The appearance of the class symbol is expected right after the symmetry operator.
 Only three symbols: relaxed hand, \~{} or [ can occur in between.
 The first one, indicating a relaxed hand, will be assigned a numeric label, and the other two will be omitted.
-If this symbol is not found in the expected place, an error will occur.
+An error will occur if this symbol is not found in the expected place.